Today we’re going to talk about red flags in startup investing. These are signals that tell me it’s probably best to pass on a deal.

 So pay attention to what the founder is telling you.
 If the founder spends most of their time telling you about how fast the industry is growing but glosses over how fast their company is growing, you can usually pass on the deal (this is common in the cannabis and marijuana spaces).

 Never invest in a startup just because it’s in a great industry.
 The company should have impressive traction too.
 Real progress in the business.
 Revenue.
 Twenty percent month-over-month growth is the kind of metric I like to see at the early stages.
 Deals with this type of growth are not uncommon on AngelList or JasonsSyndicate.com.

 Red Flag No. 2 – Deceptive Charts

 Another common red flag I see in startup pitch decks is the use of deceptive charts.
 For example, some will show you charts of their cumulative (total) revenue.
 As long as the company is treading water, a cumulative chart will make it look like the business is growing (even if it’s not).

 This is just one example of a deceptive chart.
-You also need to watch out for ones where the x-axis and y-axis aren’t clearly defined.
-If the startup is showing you a revenue growth chart but it doesn’t include the real numbers, that can often be a bad sign.
+You also need to watch out for ones where the x and y axes aren’t clearly defined.
+If the startup is showing you a revenue growth chart, but they don’t include the real numbers, that can often be a bad sign.

 Charts should be clearly explained and defined.
 If they’re not, the goal may be to deceive you.